HAC20KER22/CodeReview/README.md

 npm run dev
 ```

-backend is a folder build of Django.
+codereview is a folder build of Django.
 To run
 ```
 cd backend
 python manage.py runserver
 ```